apache/qpid-broker-j/jca/README.txt

 the defaults.

-While some of the properties from the three components are specific to the JCA adapter, a majority of the properties directly correspond the the Qpid JMS client.
-As such, familiarity with the Qpid JMS Client is strongly encouraged.
+While some of the properties from the three components are specific to the JCA adapter, a majority of the properties directly correspond the the Apache Qpid JMS client for AMQP 0-9-1/0-10.
+As such, familiarity with it is strongly encouraged.
 Similarly, familiarity with the JCA 1.5 specification is encouraged though not strictly required.

 The ResourceAdapter JavaBean